shaoxc/dftpy/doc/source/tutorials/config.rst

 EXC
 ----------

-    Control the exchange-correlation.
+    Control the exchange-correlation functional.

 .. option:: xc

-    The kind of exchange-correlation.
-If not set `LDA`, must be make sure already installed pylibxc_, and not contain stress calculation.
+    The kind of exchange-correlation functional.
+If not `LDA`, must have pylibxc_ installed.
         *Options* : LDA, PBE,...

         *Default* : LDA

+.. warning:: Stress is not implemented for non-LDA xc functionals.

 .. option:: x_str

-    The formular of exchange functionals.
+    The type of exchange functional.
         *Options* :

         *Default* : lda_x

 .. option:: c_str

-    The format of correlation functionals.
+    The type of correlation functional.
         *Options* :

         *Default* : lda_c_pz